You can always find all CALS Writing Circle Events on the cals.org website under Events under Writing Series.

 Writing All Year with J. Jobe

 This group began as a Nanowrimo writing group and has expanded into a year-round writing workshop group.
-If you would like to submit work to be workshopped by other writers and help workshop the work of others, you are welcome here.
+If you would like to submit work to be workshopped by other writers and help workshop the work of others, you are welcome to join us.

-“Writing All Year” is an ongoing series of adult programming for creative writers who wish to gather online to discuss their works in progress.
-This group is comprised of silly/funny/useful memes and shares on Facebook and regular virtual programming on Zoom through the CALS Writing Circle.
-We submit work on first and third weekends.
-We talk about the work on second and fourth weekends, 12pm-2pm.
-This course is led by J. Jobe and is free and open to the public.
+“Writing All Year (WAY)” is an ongoing series of adult programming for creative writers who wish to gather online and discuss their works in progress.
+We share silly/interesting/useful memes and links on Facebook and get together regularly on Zoom.
+We submit work on first and third weekends and meet virtually to discuss on second and fourth weekends.
+Zoom meetings are Saturday 12pm-2pm.
+This course is free and open to the public.
 All are welcome.

 Suggestions for submitting: